calixo888/blog/posts/how-do-i-get-started-in-programming.md

 **1Academy**

 1Academy is a free online platform that curates the best content from the Internet into engaging courses that anyone can take!
-1Academy offers courses in music production, philosiphy, design, etc. But specifically, it has tons of courses on different programming languages, frameworks, and technologies to dip your feet into an take a look!
+1Academy offers courses in music production, philosophy, design, etc. But specifically, it has tons of courses on different programming languages, frameworks, and technologies to dip your feet into an take a look!
 Check it out here: [1academy.org](https://1academy.org)

 ## Which technologies serve which purposes?
 Different programming languages and frameworks help serve different purposes in different applications - here is the breakdown: